oicr-gsi/wf_cfmedip-legacy/README.md

 ## Installation
 **Option 1:**
-Download the pre-built image that is hosted in Docker Hub by executiong `docker pull oicrgsi/wf_cfmedip`.
+Download the pre-built image that is hosted in Docker Hub by executing `docker pull oicrgsi/wf_cfmedip`.

 **Option 2:**
 Download the contents of the repository by executing `git clone https://github.com/oicr-gsi/wf-cfMeDIP.git`, and then build the Docker image by running `docker build -t oicr-gsi/wf_cfmedip:latest wf-cfMeDIP/`; this process can take more than two hours.